wurunduk/crashday-center/source/_posts/paint-net-tips-and-tricks.md

 ![](/media/multipl_layer2.png "On *Mutiply* Blend Model")

-This is very useful sort of 'baking' liverys onto an Ambient Occlusion baked body texture and if you want to replicate how vanilla game liverys look like (as they were probably made this exact way).
+This is very useful sort of 'baking' liverys onto an Ambient Occlusion baked body texture and if you want to replicate how vanilla game liverys look like (as they were probably made this exact way).\

+### **The Alpha Channel and Masks**

+To make most use of the method above and have parts of the car body paintable ingame, you will have to utilize Alpha Masks, but first, a little introduction to the Alpha Layer or Channel itself.

+The Alpha Channel is present in any image supporting transparency, and it basically defines how transparent parts of the image should be using the RGB values in the channel.
+While it can use any type of image, even colored ones as an alpha layer, the channel will always be greyscale when it's used as an Alpha Layer, so it's more practical to create the Alpha Masks in black and white, so you even see the exact opacity values easier thanks to the RGB values being the same.

+The above mentioned Alpha Mask is the actual image that gets used as an alpha layer for your texture, and when it's applied, part of the image will turn transparent or half-transparent according to the black and white parts in the Alpha Mask.

+More explanation W.I.P.